martinjc/cmt112/content/part-1/html-and-css-intro/html-intro-lab/index.md

++++
-## Lab Exercise - Creating a Web Page
+title="Lab Exercise: Creating a Web Page"
++++

 During the lab activity for this topic we will put what we have learnt into practice by creating a simple HTML web page.
 We will also practice using version control software to ensure our code is safely versioned and stored.

+{{% alert info %}}
-!> This lab assumes that you completed the '[Introduction to Git](http://comsc.pages.cs.cf.ac.uk/introduction-to-git/#/)' exercise during induction week.
+This lab assumes that you completed the '[Introduction to Git](http://comsc.pages.cs.cf.ac.uk/introduction-to-git/#/)' exercise during induction week.
 If you have not already completed this exercise, please [go and work through that exercise](http://comsc.pages.cs.cf.ac.uk/introduction-to-git/#/) first, before coming back to complete this activity.
+{{% /alert %}}

 For this exercise we'll need a few different applications open.
 You should search for and open all these applications before we start: